 A step-by-step guide to preparing student portfolios for student-led conferences.
-The post includes free printable resources for conferences.
+The post includes free printable resources for conferences throughout the year.

 Student Portfolios: Preparing for Student-Led Conferences

-Before conference time, I put together their portfolios by stapling and gluing in their work samples.
-I also made this cute cover page for them to write their names (in fancy writing or block letters) and to color before I glued them on the cover.
+Before conference time, assemble the portfolios by stapling and gluing in their work samples.
+Get fancy and create a cute cover page where they can write their names and decorate before attaching them.

-- I cut a large piece of bristol board in half to make a front and back (each piece should be 14″ x 22″).
+- Cut a large piece of bristol board in half to make a front and back (each piece should be 14″ x 22″).

-- After that, I cut large pieces of construction paper into 13″ x 21″ pieces.
-I like to have 2 pieces of paper for each month of the school year (20 pieces of paper).
-I like to use black paper because it makes for a nice backdrop, but you could use any colors.
+- After that, cut large pieces of construction paper into 13″ x 21″ pieces.
+You may like to have 2 pieces of paper for each month of the school year (20 pieces of paper).
+The black paper makes a nice backdrop, but any color works.

-- Then, I bind them together with a ring.
-If you do not have a binding machine, you could staple it together with a heavy-duty stapler.
+- Then, bind them together with a ring.
+If you don’t have a binding machine, a staple works great.

 - You are now ready to add student work!
 Once it’s been bound together, it is easy to open and flip to the next page.
-There is room for 1 or 2 things on each large page.
+Each large page has room for one or two things.

 The week of the conferences is focused on preparations.
-We practice and prepare what our families will see.
-We complete a reflection and goal sheet and a student-self assessment.
+Students should practice and prepare so they know what their families will see and hear.
+They should also complete a reflection and goal sheet and a student-self assessment.

 1. Reflection Sheet

-This is usually surprisingly hard for them as young children live in the NOW and often forget what they’ve already done.
-Reminders are necessary!
+This is usually surprisingly difficult for them because they live in the here and NOW and often forget what has been done.
+Reminders are going to be helpful!

 2. Student Self-Assessment

-We sit together at the carpet with a clipboard, pencil, and eraser in hand.
-I explain that I need them to be honest about their answers and to think about themselves personally, but not too critically.
-I tell them it is okay to not get all smiley faces and that no one is perfect.
-That there are things that everyone works.
+Sit together on the carpet and give each child a clipboard and pencil.
+Explain that you need them to be honest about their answers and think about themselves personally, but not too critically.
+Tell them it is ok not to get all the smiley faces and that no one is perfect.
+There are things everyone is working on, even teachers!

-We go one question at a time, reading the questions and coloring in the faces to show if they do something all the time, some of the time, or needs work.
-It’s nice to see how honest my students are about their strengths and areas to work on.
+Go one question at a time.
+Read the questions and color the faces together.
+The faces represent whether they do something all the time, some of the time, or need work.
+It’s nice to see how honest the students are about their strengths and where they need work.

 3. Conference Practice